CR-Formula/CR-Formula.github.io/docs/system_design/uart.md

 ### Point-to-Point Communication
 - Designed for direct communication between two devices.
 - **Not expandable** to multiple devices.
-    - Need two new wires and another UART peripherial
+    - Need two new wires and another UART peripheral

 ### Frame Structure
 - Includes **start**, **stop**, and optional **parity bits** for error detection.